In addition to switching settings file from the QAP system menu, add the option to the Options window. For example:

 To know more about Unicode, read this very good post: Unicode 101: An Introduction to the Unicode Standard.
 For a more technical reference, see this Wikipedia page.

 QAP users are coming from everywhere around the world and Unicode encoding offers better support for international languages.
-This is why, starting with QAP v8.6, at startup, QAP prompts the user to convert its QuickAccessPopup.ini file to Unicode.
+This is why, starting with QAP v8.6, at startup, QAP prompts users of previous versions to convert the QuickAccessPopup.ini file to Unicode.
 This dialog box will be shown to the user only one time, and only if the QAP settings file is encoded with ANSI.

 User can click: